IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models

 The selection of these tasks is primarily driven by their coverage across various domains and downstream tasks for diverse use cases.
 Additionally, they enable the evaluation of logical, abstract, and reasoning capabilities in LLMs, which is the hallmark of human intelligence~\cite{bowman-etal-2015-large,hendrycks2021measuring}. \autoref{fig:tasks_image} provides examples of the different tasks covered in our datasets.
 We provide their descriptions below:

-\paragraph{\anli}The task of NLI involves the classification of a pair of sentences---a premise and a hypothesis as to \textit{entailment}, \textit{neutral}, or \textit{contradiction} semantic relation.
+\paragraph{\anli}The task of NLI involves the classification of a pair of sentences---a premise and a hypothesis as \textit{entailment}, \textit{neutral}, or \textit{contradiction} semantic relation.
 For example, the sentence ``so I'm not really sure why'' \textit{contradicts} ``I am certain as to the reason why'' but has a \textit{neutral} relation to ``I don't know why he transferred schools''.
 Here, we human translate the English portion of XNLI (a multilingual dataset comprising 15 languages, including Swahili) into the 15 African languages (excluding Swahili).
 While the original XNLI dataset has over 2,500/5,000 as DEV/TEST split, Each language in \anli has only 450 DEV instances and 600 test instances.
 We selected an equal number of instances from the 10 domains of XNLI.
-The task is evaluated using the accuracy metric since the dataset has balanced classes.
+The task is evaluated using the \textit{accuracy metric} since the dataset has balanced classes.

 \paragraph{\ammlu} This is a multi-choice knowledge QA curated from freely available online sources by undergraduate and graduate students in the USA.
 The subjects cover simple general knowledge questions like ``global fact'' to highly-technical questions like ``professional law'' and ``professional medicine''.
 MMLU are often grouped into \textit{STEM}, \textit{Humanities}, \textit{Social Sciences}, and \textit{Others} category.
-We focus on five subjects that we believe present less tendency to be culturally unbiased and that are not too difficult to translate since many of the subjects covered are only taught in African countries using English or French, making it extremely difficult to translate highly technical subjects, especially the STEM subjects. \autoref{tab:dataset} shows the five subjects covered: two social science subjects (high-school geography and high-school microeconomics), one STEM subject (elementary mathematics), one humanities subject (international law), and one OTHER category (global facts).
+We focus on five subjects that we believe are culturally unbiased (or international) and that are simpler to translate since many of the subjects covered are only taught in African countries using English or French, making it extremely difficult to translate highly technical subjects, especially the STEM subjects. \autoref{tab:dataset} shows the five subjects covered: two social science subjects (high-school geography and high-school microeconomics), one STEM subject (elementary mathematics), one humanities subject (international law), and one OTHER category (global facts).
 In total, we translated 608 question-answer pairs, with 500 instances in the test split, 100 questions per subject.
-The task is evaluated using the option prediction accuracy.
+The task is evaluated using the \textit{option prediction accuracy}.